Citywide Strike Brings Hong Kong to a Standstill

-Hong Kong commuters faced major disruptions Monday morning, as most of the city’s trains were brought to a standstill and hundreds of flights were cancelled by protesters staging a general strike.
+Hong Kong commuters faced major disruptions Monday morning, with the city’s trains brought to a standstill and more than 200 flights cancelled as protesters staged a general strike.

 Although demonstrations have rocked the city for two months, Monday’s strike was one of the most disruptive to daily life to date.
-Businesses across the Asian financial hub shut as workers struggled to make it to the office due to transportation disruptions.
+Businesses across the Asian financial hub shut as workers struggled to make it to the office.

 Hong Kong’s Mass Transit Railway (MTR) website showed seven lines out of service during the morning rush hour, including the Island Line, which cuts through the city’s government and financial districts.